Embraer EMB 314 Super Tucano: Mozambique

-In October 2009, the President of Paraguay was leaning toward buying Super Tucanos.
-According to Paraguayan newspaper La Nación, the commander of the Paraguayan Air Forces has started to procure six EMB-314 aircraft.
-In May 2012, the Paraguayan Air Force selected the Super Tucano to reinforce the air force capabilities.
-However, after the impeachment of Fernando Lugo, all negotiations were temporarily suspended.

 Peru

-In March 2011, a Brazilian federal representative discoursed about the Unasur treaty, stating that it could promote the surveillance integration in the Amazon Basin and facilitate the sale of 12 Super Tucanos and upgrade kits for 20 Peruvian EMB-312s.
-The defence minister of Peru has announced they have suspended the acquisition of Super Tucano in favor of the Korean KT-1.
-On 14 February 2012, Brazilian Ministry of Defence said Peru is considering buying ten Super Tucano.
+In March 2011, a Brazilian federal representative spoke on the Unasur treaty, stating that it could promote the surveillance integration in the Amazon Basin and facilitate the sale of 12 Super Tucanos and upgrade kits for 20 Peruvian EMB-312s.
+In November 2011, Peru's defence minister announced the Super Tucano purchase was suspended in favor of the Korean KT-1.
+On 14 February 2012, Brazil's Ministry of Defence said Peru is considering buying ten Super Tucanos.
 However, in November 2012, a government-to-government contract was signed for 20 KT-1s.
-The governments of Peru and Brazil reactivated negotiations for the acquisition of 12 A-29 Super Tucanos to replace A-37 Dragonfly aircraft that are due to withdraw in 2017.
+In 2012, the governments of Peru and Brazil restarted negotiations for the acquisition of 12 A-29s to replace A-37 Dragonflys that are due to withdraw in 2017.